realjenius/realjenius.com/content/post/java/scoped-values.md

 ## Summary

-Scoped values are a welcome edition to Java that provides a high-efficiency thread-local value alternative for a future where there is more virtual thread use, but that also has a much more constrained immutable API that eliminates a whole host of possible bugs due to developer error.
+Scoped values are a welcome edition to Java that provide a high-efficiency thread-local value alternative for a future where there is more virtual thread use, but that also has a much more constrained immutable API that eliminates a whole host of possible bugs due to developer error.